 What are varicose veins?
-Varicose veins are a vascular disease that occurs when veins expand and become twisted.
-They are most commonly seen in the legs, especially in the calf and behind the knee.
-Veins are blood vessels that carry deoxygenated blood back to the heart, and the valves inside them ensure blood flows upward against gravity.
+Varicose veins are a type of vascular disease that occurs when veins become enlarged, twisted, and overfilled with blood.
+They are most commonly seen in the legs, particularly in the calves and behind the knees.
+Veins are blood vessels that return deoxygenated blood to the heart, and the valves within them help ensure that blood flows upward against gravity.

 Over time, weakening of these valves or vein walls causes blood to flow backward.
 This leads to increased pressure inside the vein and expansion of the vein wall.
 The expanded veins become visible from the skin surface and can appear purple-red and green in color and have a twisted structure.